techiechelle/AzureProject/README.md

 # AzureProject
-Test Project to get familiae
+Test Project to get familiar with Azure